11 min read

 What foods should you eat every day?

 The human diet is not a secret nor is it unattainable.
 Being healthy shouldn’t be so complicated to follow or understand.
-If it is, then your doing it wrong.
+If it is, then you are doing it wrong.

 Go to any good source of health information and you’ll find that doctors, websites, and health nutritionists all generally recommend the same list of healthy foods with some variations.